arXiv/html_feedback/README.md

 ## Future work & Current Problem

 #### Do it in "recent" future
+1. record the initiation method (shortcut, button, etc)
+2. Floating banner: “This is an Experimental Feature”  and directions for using feedback UI

-1. Optimize the way of taking screenshot with highlight.
+3. Optimize the way of taking screenshot with highlight.
 Test Highlight Function: Related to 5.
 So Try to solve 5a!
    1. test highlight merged author/dept
    2. test highlight equation
    3. test highlighting words with extra chars like:
       1. \ANDAshish Vaswani
       2. Noam Shazeer1
-2. Report Mode for ScreenReader.
+4. Report Mode for ScreenReader.

 #### Future work